 Buy Low and Sell High

 Investing by using borrowed funds — as through a mortgage — can boost potential gains.
-For instance, if you purchased a $1.25 million home with a $250,000 down payment, and five years later the property is worth $1.5 million, you'd be looking at a 100% return on your investment, less interest and other fees.
+For instance, if you purchased a $1.25 million home with a $250,000 down payment, and five years later the property is worth $1.5 million, you'd be looking at a $250,000 gain, less interest and other fees.
 Of course, the leverage offered by a home mortgage is most effective when prices are expected to go up.

 This being the case, it should be noted that the U.S. housing market does seem very attractive compared to other investments over long periods of time.
 In an economy that we believe will continue to see moderate growth and relatively low inflation and interest rates, a home is an appealing asset.